Tolu4realluv/AWS-Well-Architected-Best-Practices-Operational-Excellence/README.md

 ![](https://github.com/Tolu4realluv/AWS-Well-Architected-Best-Practices-Operational-Excellence/blob/main/Proposed.png)

 The Architecture is an Amazon VPC containing 2 avail;ability Zones.
 There are 6 total subnets in the environment, with each availabi;lity zone having 3 of the subnets. the subnets are labelled and divided by availability zone such as: 1 Public subnet, 1 Private subnet, and 1 db Private subnet.
-Each of the private subnets is part of an Autoscaling Group
+Each of the private subnets is part of an Autoscaling Group and contain 1 web server each